ritik-gupta001/my-machine-learning-journey/README.md

 - Conceptual notes and explanations
 - Jupyter notebooks and scripts of ML experiments
-- Implementations of popular ML algorithms
+- Implementation of popular ML algorithms
 - Mini-projects and case studies
 - References and learning resources